Getting Started FAQs

 Why aren’t there any ads on Genetic Lifehacks?

 Allowing ads on our site comes with an unwanted price to your privacy.
 Ads track your data.
 The data is valuable because it shows if you purchased a product, signed up for a newsletter, or contacted a business, to name a few actions.
 The business of data is very profitable and ubiquitous, with just about every company online.
 We didn’t want that for our members.

 Will you sell your member data?

 No and never.
 Genetic Lifehacks stores no personally identifiable information from your use of this website, except in the case of ordering a product.
 When you order a report or membership, the use of your order information helps provide that service to you.
 For example, we keep your email address and provided name so you can log in to the membership section of the website.
-Genetic information will only be used to provide you information for the consultation or reports and will not be shared, sold, used for research, or stored long term.
-Your genetic data will not be used to sell you products.
-Because your genetic data is not being stored, Genetic Lifehacks cannot sell your data as a company asset.
+The genetic information you provide will only be used for the consultation or reports and will not be shared, sold, used for research, or stored long term.
+Genetic Lifehacks will never use your genetic data to sell you products.
+Because genetic data is not stored, Genetic Lifehacks cannot sell your data as a company asset.

 What does it mean when my genotype is – -?

-There are a couple of reasons why you might find the dashes for your genotype.
+There are a couple of reasons you might find the dashes for your genotype.
 The first being you haven’t uploaded your genetic text file to the browser.
-This must happen every time you want to access the articles with your genotypes.
 We have a great tutorial video here with printable instructions.
-Please note, if you don’t clear your data after each use, it will remain in your browser’s temporary files cache until you do.
-The second reason would be you don’t have that version for 23andme.
-If it is for only v5 data and you have 23andme’s v4, you will get the dashes…and visa versa.
+Please note if you don’t clear your data after each use, it will remain in your browser’s temporary files cache until you do.
+The second reason would be you don’t have that version.
+The SNPs section in each article indicates whether it is available on 23andMe versions 4 or 5 or AncestryDNA v.2 data.
+Most of the SNPs listed for 23andMe v4 are also found in the v3 data.
+Ex.
+If the SNP is for only v5 data and you have 23andme’s v4, you will get the dashes…and visa versa.